infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/services/environment-variables.md

 Please check out the source code repository for two example applications.

 [`apps/environment-variables-fetch-example`](https://github.com/infinum/ngx-nuts-and-bolts/tree/main/apps/environment-variables-fetch-example) demonstrates an example that uses `EnvironmentVariablesStaticLoader`.
-In `main.ts` (before the application is loaded), `./assets/env.json` is fetched using `fetch` and stored into `env` property on `window`.
-Once the application is started, the loader reads from `window.env`.
+In `main.ts` (before the application is loaded), `./assets/env.json` is fetched using `fetch` and the application is bootstrapped with the loader provided in `main.ts` instead of `app.module.ts` (as you would do usually).
 You can start this example with `npm run start:environment-variables-fetch-example`.

 [`apps/environment-variables-ssr-example`](https://github.com/infinum/ngx-nuts-and-bolts/tree/main/apps/environment-variables-ssr-example) uses `EnvironmentVariablesSSRLoader`.
 The application has to be started with environment variables exposed to the node process that is running the SSR app.
 You can start this example with `npm run start:environment-variables-ssr-example`